exuperian/RedPitayaTutorials/Tutorials/CORE_ADC_AXIS/README.md

 input  wire [ADC_DATA_WIDTH-1:0]   adc_dat_b,
 ```

- There is also an additional signal `adc_csn` which X.
+ There is also an additional output `adc_csn`.
+If we set this to 1, it sends a signal to the ADC telling it to turn on stabilisation for better performance.

 ```verilog
 output wire                        adc_csn,